-ATLANTA — A Georgia inmate convicted of killing a sheriff's deputy following a convenience store robbery is set to be executed next month.
+ATLANTA — A clemency hearing has been set for a Georgia death row inmate convicted of killing a sheriff's deputy following a convenience store robbery.

-Holsey robbed a Milledgeville convenience store shortly early on Dec.
-17, 1995, and the clerk called police right after he left and gave a description of the robber and his car.
+Holsey robbed a Milledgeville convenience store early on Dec.
+17, 1995.
+The clerk called police right after he left and described the robber and his car.

 Robinson pulled Holsey over minutes later.
 Authorities say Holsey fired at Robinson as the deputy approached the vehicle.